dprint/dprint/website/src/config.md

 }
 ```

 With the above, a file named `build` starting with `#!/bin/sh` is formatted as if it were a `.sh` file.
 The shebang is matched exactly against the file's first line, so list every variation you use.
+When shebangs are configured, extensionless files are discovered regardless of the `"includes"` patterns (they're still subject to `"excludes"` and the gitignore), so only the files whose first line matches a configured shebang get formatted.

 ## Overrides